ricott1/explosiveChess/README.md

-# Real Chess
+# Explosive Chess

-Real-time chess game
+Explosive chess is a chess-hack.

+## Rules

+write rules